 Documentation:

-- definition of the functional limitations the student will experience in an academic and/or clinical environment
+• Description of the functional limitations the student will likely experience in the specific area of the university experience

-*** NOTE *** These contain fillable forms, but must be opened in Adobe Acrobat or Reader to do so — not fillable in your browser***
+These forms are fillable PDFs that can be completed in Adobe or Preview — not typically fillable in a browser

 Learning Disabilities